ircv3/ircv3-specifications/extensions/message-redaction.md

 If the client is authorised to delete the message, the server:

-* SHOULD forward this `REDACT`, with an appropriate prefix, to the target recipients which negotiated the `draft/message-redaction` capability, in the same way as PRIVMSG messages.
+* SHOULD forward this `REDACT`, with an appropriate prefix, to the target recipients that have negotiated the `draft/message-redaction` capability, in the same way as PRIVMSG messages.
-* MUST not forward this `REDACT` to target recipients which did not negotiated this capability (see "Fallback" below)
+* MUST not forward this `REDACT` to target recipients that have not negotiated this capability (see "Fallback" below)

 ### Chat history